-Here’s your guide to make it the best Fourth of July yet.
+Here’s your guide to make it the best 4th of July to celebrate Independence Day.
 We’ve found events that will keep you busy with parades, performances and so much more.
-Get your sunscreen and lawn chairs ready.

 Here are some Independence Day Celebrations you do not want to miss!

 Live music from Cover Down Band, fireworks, and tons of family fun.

 When: July 2, 6.30 pm – 10 pm

 Where: Farmers’ Branch Historical Park, 2540 Farmers’ Branch Lane, Farmers’ Branch